 - A. Cash may be blocked as provided in Rule 4.7.11, and such blocked funds excluded from the bond amount. - B. Bond Review Hearing.
-If, at the hearing for the appointment of a temporary or permanent conservator of the estate, the proposed conservator does not have sufficient information regarding the proposed conservatee's income or assets to enable the court to set an appropriate bond, the court may appoint the temporary or permanent conservator and continue the hearing to a specified date so that the conservator can provide the required information and a proper bond can be set.
-Where appropriate, the court may place limitations on the letters of conservatorship until a proper bond has been posted.
-This rule also applies to appointments of guardians of the estate.
+If, at the hearing for the appointment of a temporary or permanent conservator of the estate, the proposed conservator does not have sufficient information regarding the proposed conservatee's

 (Adopted 1/1/1990; Rev. 1/1/2000; Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
 1/1/2006; Rev. & Renum.
 1/1/2013)

-Bonds: Additional Bond
+Bonds; Additional Bond

-- A. In a matter where bond has previously been posted, there must be included in any current account a separate paragraph setting forth the total bond posted, the appraised value of personal property and real property subject to disposition without court approval or confirmation, the estimated annual income from real and personal property and a statement of any additional bond thereby required. - B. Conservators or guardians are required to seek ex parte authority to increase the amount of bond whenever the conditions of Probate Code section 2320.1 are met, and may not defer a request for such increase to a current
+- A. In a matter where bond has previously been posted, there must be included in any current account a separate paragraph setting forth the total bond posted, the appraised value of personal property and real property subject to disposition without court approval or confirmation, the estimated annual income from real and personal property and a statement of any additional bond thereby required. - B. Conservators or guardians are required to seek ex parte authority to increase the amount of bond whenever the conditions of Probate Code section 2320.1 are met, and may not defer a request for such increase to a current account.